Assessment Centres involve taking part in several activities related to the role that you have applied for.

 - Be ready for the unexpected – sometimes further information arrives during the activity that could change things

 - Avoid getting too involved with one piece of information and not managing your time effectively

 - There is often no 'right answer'; rather the aim is to make logical conclusions using clear, well-reasoned arguments

-Download our helpsheet on assessment centres (PDF on Learn.gold) for more advice and keep an eye on our events page for mock assessment centre practice and presentation skills training.
+Download our information sheet on assessment centres from Learn.Gold for more advice and keep an eye on our events page for mock assessment centre practice and presentation skills training.